 This video is available in different languages

-In this short video, find out how to get information about disability services and where to start.
-Disability experts discuss your funding options, how to find good service providers and the different types of respite care you can get.
-You’ll also hear from other parents about their experience of respite care and counselling.
+In this short video, you can find out how to get information about child disability services and where to start.
+Child disability experts take you through funding options, how to find good service providers and different types of respite care.
+You’ll also hear from other parents about their experiences of respite care and counselling.

 At first, you might feel overwhelmed by autism spectrum disorder (ASD) information and options.
 Parents often say that it seems like a maze, or a complicated road map.

 You might need to take particular steps to use the services you’ve chosen.
 For example, for some services you need a referral and/or diagnosis.
 For others, you don’t.
 Some services attract funding or rebates.
 Others don’t.